-To protect your domain and prevent spoofing, adopt a domain management tool that can automatically detect registered domains similar to yours across multiple platforms and recover them.
+To protect your domain and prevent spoofing and possible business impersonation, adopt a domain management tool that can automatically detect registered domains similar to yours across multiple platforms and recover them.

 Monitor social media platforms regularly to prevent social media impersonation.
 You should also monitor branded keyboards and other broad keyboards related to your business including misspelling and alphanumeric combinations to ensure no one is using your brand name to tarnish your reputation or trick your customers.

 Fake mobile apps can be designed to look like legitimate apps and even advertised by bad actors to confuse your customers.
 The consequences of these mobile apps can be drastic including damage to your reputation, loss of revenue, and decreased customer loyalty.

 To stop business impersonation attacks and protect your intellectual property, you need to constantly look out for duplicate apps across different marketplaces like Apple’s App Store and Google’s Playstore.

 Brand impersonation attacks have become a rather growing problem for businesses around the world.
 The risks include loss of revenue, brand trust, and even customer loyalty.
 As a result, businesses need to take proactive steps to approach this problem and remove any kind of infringements as soon as they see them.